Computational Complexity of Learning Neural Networks: Smoothness and Degeneracy: Preliminaries

 We remark that the same assumption was used by \cite{daniely2021local} to show hardness-of-learning results.
 Note that we assume constant distinguishing advantage.
 In the literature, a requirement of negligible distinguishing advantage\footnote{More formally, that for $1-o_n(1)$ fraction of the hypergraphs, the distinguisher has no more than negligible advantage.} is often considered (cf. \cite{applebaum2016algebraic,applebaum2016cryptographic,couteau2018concrete}).
 Thus, our requirement from the PRG is weaker.

 Local PRGs have been extensively studied in the last two decades.
 In particular, local PRGs with polynomial stretch have shown to have remarkable applications, such as secure-computation with constant computational overhead \citep{ishai2008cryptography,applebaum2017secure}, and general-purpose obfuscation based on constant degree multilinear maps (cf. \cite{lin2016indistinguishability,linVai2016indistinguishability}).
-Significant evidence for Assumption~\ref{ass:localPRG} was shown in \cite{applebaum2013pseudorandom} and \cite{applebaum2016algebraic}.
-See \cite{daniely2021local} for further discussion on the assumption, and on prior works regarding the relation between Goldreich's PRG and hardness of learning.
+Significant evidence for Assumption~\ref{ass:localPRG} was shown in \citet{applebaum2013pseudorandom}.
+Moreover, a concrete candidate for a local PRG, based on the XOR-MAJ predicate, was shown to be secure against all known attacks \citep{applebaum2016algebraic,couteau2018concrete,meaux2019improved,applebaum2016fast}.
+See \cite{daniely2021local} for further discussion on the assumption, and on prior work regarding the relation between Goldreich's PRG and hardness of learning. }

-\ignore{ A significant evidence for Assumption~\ref{ass:localPRG} was shown in \cite{applebaum2013pseudorandom}.
-He showed that Assumption~\ref{ass:localPRG} follows from the assumption that for every constant $s>1$, there exists a {\em sensitive} local predicate\footnote{A predicate is sensitive if at least one coordinate $i$ has full influence, i.e., flipping the value of the $i$-th variable always changes the output.} $P$ such that $\cf_{P,n,n^s}$ is one-way.
-This is a variant of Goldreich's one-wayness assumption \citep{goldreich2000candidate}.

-In light of Assumption~\ref{ass:localPRG}, an important question is which local predicates are secure. \cite{odonnell2014goldreich} showed that a property called {\em resiliency} yields pseudorandomness against attacks which are based on a large class of semidefinite programs. \cite{FeldmanPeVe2015} showed that resiliency also ensures pseudorandomness against a wide family of statistical algorithms. \cite{applebaum2016algebraic} showed that predicates with high resiliency and high {\em rational degree} are secure against two classes of distinguishing attacks: {\em linear attacks} and {\em algebraic attacks}.
-These classes include all known attacks against PRGs.
-Furthermore, they suggested the following predicate as a candidate for local PRG with polynomial stretch: